-Stan J. Bevers is an Associate Professor and Extension Economist based in Vernon.
+Stan J. Bevers is a Professor and Extension Economist-Management based in Vernon.
 His areas of specialization include farm and ranch management, marketing/risk management, and marketing club development.
-Stan was also the lead author in the development of the Bud-Pro budgeting program.
+Stan was also the lead author in the development of the Bud-Pro budgeting ranchers in developing financial plans.
+Damona's research and Extension interests include farm information systems, business planning and analysis, cost of production, and rental and leasing arrangements.
+Her "Quicken for Farm Financial Records" materials are widely used.

 Dr. Mark L. Waller is a Professor and Extension Economist-Grain Marketing and Policy based in College Station.
-Dr. Waller's program emphasis includes price risk management and market analysis, price outlook, market information collection and dissemination, evaluation of marketing alternatives and farm policy.
+Dr. Waller's program emphasis includes price risk management and market analysis, price outlook, market information collection and dissemination, evaluation of marketing alternatives, and farm policy.